YemingLakeForest/YemingLakeForest.github.io/_posts/2019-08-10-back-on-the-road-again.md

 ## 0
 ----
-Since graduating from the Imperial Master's program in 2011, I was just confused about future as many other grads.
+Since graduating from the Imperial Master's program in 2011, I was just confused about the future as many other grads.
 That year, the Conservative Party just came to power and tightened its immigration policy.
 The then Home Secretary, Theresa May, cancelled the Post Study Work visa established by the previous Labour government.
 This means that I don't have the luxury of two years to look for a job in London.
 I haven't got long to be confused.
-I frenziedly applied for the graduates jobs of London's major investment banks.
+I frenziedly applied for the graduate jobs of London's major investment banks.
 After a few misses, I gradually mastered the routine of the investment bank interviews, and subsequently received the offers of three banks.